Outgoing Erasmus Students

 - University of Helsinki – Department of Sociology, International Office

 - Istanbul Bogazici University - Department of Sociology, International Office

 - University of Munich – Department of Sociology, International Office

 - Umeå University – Department of Sociology, International Office

 - University of Malta – Department of Sociology, International Office

 - Utrecht University – Department of Sociology, International Office

-Note that all of our Erasmus partners (with the exceptions of Lille and Paris Sorbonne) teach at least part if not all modules through English.
+Note that all of our Erasmus partners (with the exception of Paris Sorbonne) teach at least part if not all modules through English.
 These exchanges are open to all Sociology students regardless of your degree programme.
 Funding is available to cover some of your travel and maintenance costs.
 The average grant for a full academic year abroad will be around €1,500 depending on destination.
 For further details, please consult International Admissions and Study Abroad.
 All Irish grants and scholarships continue to be paid whilst you are away on an Erasmus exchange.

 Students going abroad take modules to the equivalent of 60 ECTS, especially when these are offered through English.
 The minimum requirement for a full-year exchange is 45 ECTS and 22.5 ECTS for half a year abroad.
 Students are strongly advised to take more than the minimum 45 ECTS in case of failure in some elements.
 TSM students participating in a full year exchange must obtain a minimum 22.5 credits in each subject in order to rise with their year; TSM students on half-year exchanges 10 ECTS in each subject while abroad.